4 Month Sleep Regression Demystified!

-- Baby sleep becomes more adult-like due to brain maturity: babies don’t immediately fall into a deeper sleep state when they fall asleep, like they did when they were newborns.
+- Baby sleep becomes more adult-like due to brain maturity.
+Babies don’t immediately fall into a deep sleep state, like they did when they were newborns.
 Now they begin to cycle between lighter and deeper sleep cycles, just like adults.
-This is why the tricks you used to lull your baby to sleep don’t work anymore or take many, many attempts (think rocking/nursing to sleep) because they wake immediately when you put them down due to being in a lighter sleep state.
-Continually repeating this cycle pushes bed / nap time later and results in less sleep and makes for an OVERTIRED baby <and a very frustrated parent!>
+This is why the tricks you used to lull your baby to sleep don’t work anymore.
+Or take many, many attempts. (think rocking/nursing to sleep) Now your baby may wake immediately when you put them down, due to being in a lighter sleep state.
+Continually repeating this cycle pushes bed / nap time later.
+This results in less sleep and makes for an OVERTIRED baby and a very frustrated parent!

 - Babies are beginning to roll, which makes using a swaddle no longer safe to use, but they still have the Moro startle reflex.
-Many parents try to transition their babies out of the swaddle and into a sleep sack or just pajamas at this age, which causes them to startle themselves awake multiple times per night and at naps, resulting in an OVERTIRED baby.
+Many parents try to transition their babies out of the swaddle and into a sleep sack or just pajamas at this age.
+This can cause babies to startle themselves awake multiple times per night and at naps.
+These wakings can result in an OVERTIRED baby.

-- Baby’s sleep patterns mature and they usually begin waking earlier – standard, normal wake times are in between 6:00 – 7:00 am.
+- Baby’s sleep patterns mature and they usually begin waking earlier.
+Normal wake times are commonly in between 6:00 – 7:00 am.
 If your baby’s bedtime remains on the later side and they begin waking earlier, they won’t be meeting their nighttime sleep needs of around 11 hours per night.
 This again results in an OVERTIRED baby.

-- Babies becoming increasingly more social – this means that they can no longer doze as well on the go.
+- Babies becoming increasingly more social – this means that they can no longer doze on the go as well.
 Many parents want their babies to fit into their schedule and social life and unfortunately, that can backfire.
 If we aren’t meeting their biological needs on their schedule, it can result in frequent night wakings.
-In addition, if we are trying unsuccessfully to have our baby take naps on the go that will further add to them accumulating a sleep debt and being OVERTIRED.
+Also movement sleep isn’t as restorative.
+Having naps on the go consistently will increase your child’s sleep debt and again, your little one being OVERTIRED.

-You may notice a common theme among all of the developments that your baby goes through relating to the 4 month sleep regression…they can all results in your baby becoming OVERTIRED.
-Overtired babies wake more frequently at night and have more difficulty with napping during the day.
+You may notice a common theme among all of the developments that your baby goes around 4 months.
+They all results in your baby becoming OVERTIRED.
+Overtired babies:

 What can you do to help your baby move through the 4 month sleep regression with your sanity intact?

-- Consider using a transitional swaddle when your baby begins to roll.
-I really like the Zipadee-Zip and the Swaddle Up for babies around 4-5 months because it still gives the coziness of a swaddle/sleep sack, but also provides some help with the startle reflex.
-Around 6 months plus, I recommend the Bitta Kidda Sleep Sack, which has a SAFE, built-in lovey and gives your baby freedom to move around their crib, while still keeping them cozy.
+- Consider using a transitional swaddle like the Zipadee-Zip.
+This sleep sack gives your baby a cozy feeling, but also provides some help with the startle reflex.
+Around 5-6 months plus, I recommend the Bitta Kidda Sleep Sack.
+This clever product has built-in lovies for self soothing.
+It also provides your baby freedom to move around their crib, while still keeping them cozy.

 - Move your baby’s bedtime earlier.
-Most babies are ready for bed in between 6:00 – 8:00 pm or around 1.5 hours after the end of their third cat nap.
-On especially rough naps days or a missed cat nap, don’t be afraid to move bedtime even earlier – they need to recoup that lost sleep in the beginning of the night.
+Most babies are ready for bed in between 6:00 – 7:00 pm or around 1.5 hours after the end of their third cat nap.
+On especially rough naps days or a missed cat nap, don’t be afraid to move bedtime even earlier.
+Babies need to recoup that lost sleep in the beginning of the night.

 - Don’t let your baby get overtired.
 At 4 months of age, babies can be awake around 1.25 – 1.75 hours before moving into an overtired state.
 By keep their awake windows short, it makes it much easier for them to settle into their next sleep period.

-For babies under 4 months, I offer 1-on-1 Newborn Sleep Seminars to help you get your little one on the right track and hopefully avoid the full 4 month sleep regression.
+For babies under 4 months, we offer a 1-on-1 Newborn Sleep Consultation.
+During this 60-minute session, we will discuss milestones, a roadmap and tools to help you hopefully avoid the 4 month sleep regression.

-For babies four months and older, I provide customized plans, coaching and support to help you and your little one to get the rest you all so desperately need!
+For babies four months and older, we provide sleep coaching, plans and support to help you and your little one to get the rest you all so desperately need!